ealang/pixel-reader/README.md

 ## Pixel Reader

 An epub reader for Linux.
+It is currently optimized for the [Miyoo Mini](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/).

+The app is in an early release state.
+Images are not supported.
+Text only, and limited formatting.

 ![Screenshot](resources/demo.gif)

-The app is in a beta state.
-There are a few limitations:
-- No images, text only
-- Epub format only.
-Limited support for epub 3.

-It is currently optimized for the [Miyoo Mini](https://retrogamecorps.com/2022/05/15/miyoo-mini-v2-guide/) device.

 ## Miyoo Mini Installation